The Hidden Uncertainty in a Neural Networks Activations: Experiments

 Fig. \ref{fig:qualitative_uncertainty_calibration} analyzes the quality of the estimated aleatoric uncertainty using calibration curves.
 These show the accuracy of the neural network depending on the uncertainty.
-Therefore, we use a threshold sliding through increasing percentiles of the aleatoric uncertainty and plot the corresponding remaining accuracy.
+We use a threshold sliding through increasing percentiles of the aleatoric uncertainty and plot the remaining accuracy.
 Ideally this yields a strictly monotonically decreasing curve.
-We compare aleatoric uncertainty obtained from various layers, MC Dropout, Deep Ensembles and the softmax entropy.
-Aleatoric uncertainty of MC Dropout and Deep Ensembles is computed as the difference between the total uncertainty and the mutual information between the predictions and the weights \cite{gal2017deep}.
+We compare aleatoric uncertainty from various layers, MC dropout, deep ensembles and the softmax entropy.

-Our experiments show that aleatoric uncertainty obtained from density estimates of deeper layers demonstrate similar calibration curves as established approaches.
-However, aleatoric uncertainty based on shallow layers can perform poorly (see right side of \ref{fig:qualitative_uncertainty_calibration}), as can be seen in the results for resnet on SVHN.
-As discussed in secion \ref{theory:pitfalls}, we argue that this poor performance results from estimating the density of very high-dimensional hidden representations.
+Our experiments show that aleatoric uncertainty from density estimates of deeper layers demonstrates similar calibration curves to established approaches.
+However, aleatoric uncertainty based on shallow layers can perform poorly (e.g. ResNet18 on SVHN).
+As discussed in section \ref{theory:pitfalls}, we argue that this results from difficulties in estimating the density of very high-dimensional hidden representations.